judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 ---
 title:			10 Questions to Ask Before You Book a Riad in Morocco
 date:			2017-04-12 21:58:33 Z
-categories: Morocco
+categories:		morocco
-tags: Adventure
-  - advice
-  - booking
-  - Holiday
-  - Mountains
-  - Travel
-  - travel tips
+tags:			adventure, advice, booking, holiday, mountains, travel, travel tips
 author:			judsonlmoore
-excerpt: 'Morocco is a land with charms dating back centuries.
-If you want to have an authentic experience, book a riad in Morocco, but ask these questions first. '
+excerpt:		Morocco is a land with charms dating back centuries.
+If you want to have an authentic experience, book a riad in Morocco, but ask these questions first.
 layout:			post
+image:			../assets/images/

 ---